LSEG-API-Samples/Article.RDP.Python.FocusingOnSignificantDevelopmentsInNews/README.md

     * Python jupyter notebook
     * Postman request collection
 * Using SQS queues in Python script
-* Using realtime streaming service with Refinitiv-Realtime Optimized in python
+* Using realtime streaming service with Refinitiv-Realtime Optimized in Python

 This source code is the companion code to article Focusing on Significant Developments in News:
 <br/>